NIFTy-PPL/NIFTy/paper/paper.md

 # Acknowledgements

- Gordian Edenhofer acknowledges the support of the German Academic Scholarship Foundation in the form of a PhD scholarship (``Promotionsstipendium der Studienstiftung des Deutschen Volkes'').
+Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship (``Promotionsstipendium der Studienstiftung des Deutschen Volkes'').

 # References